Required education

 Join an Organization

-Become a member of a Correctional Facility Nurse organization to find career opportunities, learn from your colleagues, and support the profession.
+Become a member of a Correctional Nurse organization to find career opportunities, learn from your colleagues, and support the profession.

 A Dermatology Nurse’s role is also patient-facing.